braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/line.md

 ![Line Channel Access Token][1]

 #### Create Content Block
-Once you've grabbed your Line Channel Access Token, you will need to create a Braze [Content Block](https://www.braze.com/docs/user_guide/engagement_tools/templates_and_media/content_blocks/#content-blocks) and name it `LINE_Channel_AccessToken`.
-Copy and paste your channel access token into the content block and save.
-To access Content Blocks, go into the Content Blocks Library tab in the Templates & Media section of your Braze account.
+Once you've grabbed your Line Channel Access Token, you will need to create a Braze [Content Block]({{site.baseurl}}/user_guide/engagement_tools/templates_and_media/content_blocks/#content-blocks) and name it `LINE_Channel_AccessToken`.
+Copy and paste your channel access token into the content block and save it.
+To access Content Blocks, go into the __Content Blocks Library__ tab in the __Templates & Media__ section of the Braze dashboard.

 ![Line Content Block Token][2]

 ## Usage

-Braze supports the following Line Messaging types:
+Braze currently supports the following Line Messaging types:
 - `Text`
 - `Sticker`
 - `Image`